exetico/volumio-plugins/plugins/music_service/podstream/README.md

 [![GitHub version](https://badge.fury.io/gh/exetico%2Fvolumio-plugins.svg)](https://badge.fury.io/gh/exetico%2Fvolumio-plugins)

+** Please note that this plugin isn't ready for regular use with auto-updates.
+But you can actually us it.
+To force an update, just restart Volumio, or disable and enable the plugin.
+If you have any improvements to the project, please fell free to suggest changes.**

 # Stream Podcasts on Volumio (Create playlist with rss-feeds)
 This is in a very early state, but you are welcome to look into how it looks.